 - A skin rash made up of large, flat blotches that often flow into one another

-The infection occurs in a sequence of stages during a period of two to three weeks.
+The infection occurs in stages over 2 to 3 weeks.

 When to see a doctor

 Call your health care provider if you think you or your child may have been exposed to measles or if you or your child has a rash that looks like measles.